 It is possible to add containers to an existing transport booking.
 This is also the case if the time window in which the slot was booked is already fully booked.
 However, the pre-announcement and the status request of the container to be added must be marked “executable”.

-Slots can be cancelled and rebooked at short notice.
-This guarantees the haulage company maximum flexibility and gives the terminal the best possible overview of the actual number of expected trucks within a slot.
+Slots can be cancelled at short notice.
+This guarantees the terminal the best possible overview of the actual number of expected trucks within a slot.

-Out of consideration for other market participants, a cancellation or rebooking should take place in a timely fashion (at least four hours before the start of the time window).
+Out of consideration for other market participants, a cancellation should take place in a timely fashion.

-All rebookings and cancellations that occur after the start or expiration of a time window are not available to other users and are therefore considered a no-show.
+All cancellations that occur after the start or expiration of a time window are not available to other users and are therefore considered a no-show.

 Participants who do not lower their no-show rate despite repeated requests to do so will be at risk of having their booking possibilities restricted.